Poulsbo’s Fish Park: A Meander Around the Trails

 One of the murals by artist James Mayo at Poulsbo's Fish Park.

-If you walk alongside the fish mural, you'll walk behind some apartment buildings and then encounter some stairs which will take you up to a playground and the historic Martinson cabin.
+If you walk alongside the fish mural, you'll walk behind some apartment buildings and then encounter some stairs that will take you up to a playground and the historic Martinson cabin.

 Birding at Poulsbo's Fish Park

-If you come in the park at the Lindvig Way entrance, you might note a birding trail sign.
+If you come into the park at the Lindvig Way entrance, you might note a birding trail sign.
 There are many birds here...but bring your binoculars and prepare for frustration with getting bird photos (and have a long lens ready).
-On most of my visits here, the birds are high up in the canopy or way back at one of the bird boxes.
-Sure, I've seen a bald eagle or osprey flying far overhead but I've found this area better for bird viewing or bird sounds that for getting decent bird photos (except for little brown jobs and robins that like to come down to ground level).
+On most of my visits here, the birds are high up in the canopy or way back in one of the bird boxes.
+Sure, I've seen a bald eagle or osprey flying far overhead, but I've found this area better for bird viewing or bird sounds than for getting decent bird photos (except for little brown jobs and robins that like to come down to ground level).

 Not for cycling!